oshaughnessy/sierramountainll/_pages/volunteers.md

 drinks during and after the games.
 (Even the older kids like snacks, especially when it's hot out!)
 Help arrange an end-of-season party or trophy orders, if the coach wants to hand them out.

-### Base Coaches

-At every game, your team will need a coach on 1st and 3rd base.
-If adults fill those roles, they need to be registered volunteers cleared by the league.

 ### Scorekeeper